ewjoachim/cookiecutter-ewjoachim-pypackage/README.md

 My cookiecutter for crafting Python packages with my favorite tooling.
 This has been extracted from [procrastinate](https://github.com/peopledoc/procrastinate).

-Feel free to steal this and adapt it to your needs.
+Feel free to steal from this and adapt it to your needs, though I think taking the whole thing as-is is a bad idea if you're not 100% familiar with all the tools & tricks used here.

 After generating, look for `TODO` in the code.